-- You can continue to make contributions after the age of 70 ½.
+- You can continue to make contributions from earned income after the age of 72.

 - At 59 ½ if you have owned the account 5 or more years, you may take tax-free distributions on your contributions and earnings.

-Traditional Roth IRAs housed with mainstream brokers or banks often restrict your investment choices to assets they sell—typically stocks, bonds, and mutual funds.
-But, what if you had access to almost endless investing options and you were able choose your own investments?
-With self-directed Roth IRAs, you can.
+Typical Roth and other retirement plans housed with mainstream brokers or banks often restrict your investment choices to assets they sell—typically stocks, bonds, and mutual funds.

 - Real estate